krishp2/Data_Visualization_Tool/README.md

 Plotly
 Iplot
 Scatter plot

-Functions used:

-Collection-
+Key Functions:

-This function collets data from SQL server, excel file, csv file, or a website
+Collection: Gathers data from SQL servers, Excel, CSV files, or websites.

-Axis-
-This function takes input for the axis and check if they are valid or not

-Graphs2d-
-This function allows the user to choose between different type of 2d graphs

-Graphs3d-
-This function allows the user to choose between different type of 3d graphs

-Main-
+Axis: Validates and processes user input for graph axes.
+Graphs2D: Allows users to choose and create various types of 2D graphs.
+Graphs3D: Allows users to choose and create various types of 3D graphs.
-This function calls all the other function.
+Main: Orchestrates and calls all other functions